 Through our arts programs and initiatives, we hope to continue building relationships with neighboring communities and strengthening solidarity with other underrepresented and misrepresented communities in Baltimore.

-Baltimore Asian Pasifika Arts Collective (BAPAC) is a sponsored project of House of Bankerd, a non-profit arts organization.
+Baltimore Asian Pasifika Arts Collective (BAPAC) is a sponsored program of Fusion Partnerhips, Inc., a non-profit arts organization.
 Charitable contributions to BAPAC are tax-deductible to the extent permitted by law.